openiddict/openiddict-documentation/guides/contributing-a-new-web-provider.md

 # Contributing a new Web provider

+> [!IMPORTANT]
+> This page focuses on implementing a new Web provider that is not yet supported by OpenIddict.
+For more
+> information on how to consume an existing provider, read [Web providers](/integrations/web-providers.md).

 As part of the OpenIddict 4.0 effort, [a new client stack has been added to OpenIddict](https://kevinchalet.com/2022/02/25/introducing-the-openiddict-client/).
 To simplify integrating with social and enterprise providers that offer OAuth 2.0 and OpenID Connect services, a companion package
 (named `OpenIddict.Client.WebIntegration`) has been added to the client stack.
 While it shares some similarities with the